Minta1234/Minta1234/README.md

 ## Hi!
 HI!
-I'm Minta(Minta1234) I'm interested in things related to Linux, Windows, Cybersecurity, Blender I Like To Ethical Hacking
+I'm Minta(Minta1234) I'm interested in things related to Linux, Windows, Cybersecurity, Blender
+- I Like To Ethical Hacking
- I Like Cide Coding
+- I Like Vide Coding

 ## Hobbies
 - **Minecraft:** Play And Moding